 Most women over a certain age can find that black can be aging and bring out lines, wrinkles and dark circles.
-Women with fair complexions who have dark hair, grey or red hair can look stunning in black.
+Women with fair complexions who have dark hair, gray or red hair can look stunning in black.
 However, for many of us, it doesn’t seem to be our best color as we age.

 To help you make a good decision, next time you are getting ready to go out, and you have your makeup and hair done, put on the gown and take a photo of yourself in it.
 If you like the way you look in it, it is a keeper.

 Here are a few good options in black that are age appropriate for a formal or semi-formal wedding.

 Good luck and enjoy this special day.